-It’s important to make sure you have the right cover in place for your buy-to-let/landlords insurance.
-Edinburgh-based Property Account Executive, Jamie McKenzie, has extensive experience in this field and offers up some insurance guidance for landlords and letting agents.
+If you're a property owner it’s important to make sure you have the right buy-to-let/landlords insurance.
+Our Property team have extensive experience in this field and can offer insurance guidance for both landlords and letting agents.

 The growth of the buy-to-let market exposes property owners and landlords to risk, so it’s essential that you’re adequately covered for your let property.
 A buy-to-let property is a major investment and a comprehensive landlords insurance policy is imperative to protect you from any potential damage or losses involved with letting a property.